uppalavanna/uppalavanna.github.io/index.md

 5, Parramatta Square
 ```

-* Thursday night meet up at PHIVE foyer 6.30pm-7.45pm: **DEEPLY ALIVE at PHIVE Laywomen's Dhamma meetup with Ayya Suvira**.
+* Thursdays 6.30pm-7.45pm at PHIVE foyer: **DEEPLY ALIVE at PHIVE Laywomen's Dhamma meetup with Ayya Suvira**.
 This is a chance for women to meet up to discuss the week's lay dhamma theme in an energised, traditional Buddhist values space based on guidance from the Tipitaka for Buddhism as a complete way of life.
 No booking required, weekly commencing July 24, 2025.
 Please check website for variations to schedule.

-* Sunday 3.00pm-5.00pm weekly at PHIVE foyer. **Individual meditation and dhamma guidance** slot (women only) to meet with Ayya Suvira.
+* Sundays 3.00pm-4.30pm weekly at PHIVE foyer. **Individual meditation and dhamma guidance** slot (women only) to meet with Ayya Suvira.
 Standard appointment time is 15 minutes, booking required.
 Email uppalavannarama.sangha@gmail.com

 ## Visiting & (No) Meal Policy